katyaaa86/architecture-sandbox/README.md

 - Add some code to `message_sender.py` to log all info when send message in console.
 - Add ability to send messages to WhatsApp using [twilio](https://www.twilio.com/blog/send-whatsapp-message-30-seconds-python).
 !!Do not change user interface

+2. #### Files parser

+Imagine, that your company works with files and you need to proccess files with different extensions every day.
+The most popular functions, that you use: parsing files content to dict, to string and adding new information to files.

+- Create `parse_file.py`, where you can process csv and xlsx files, using common interface (choose right pattern)
+- Write methods for every type of file: `parse_rows_to_dict()`, `add_row(new_raw: dict)`, `parse_rows_to_list`.
+- Use `users.csv` and `users.xlsx` to test your code
+- `sheet2dict` and `openpyxl` from requirements will help you in files processing